 Alone these activities may not seem like such a burden on your home network; however, the need for faster upload speed adds up when multiple people engage in similar activities at the same time on the same network.
 Streaming your favorite video game may only require about 6 Mbps alone, but if you're livestreaming a 1080p video on Twitch and a 4K video to YouTube at the same time, about 36 Mbps upload speed is needed to ensure both streams remain stable (HighSpeedInternet.com).
 Add on a parent who is remotely working and a sibling or roommate who is on Google Classroom, and you will soon need closer to at least 50 Mbps of upload bandwidth.

-Cable internet connections, which do not use fiber all the way to the home, typically offer upload speeds from about 10 Mbps to 35 Mbps.
-Fiber networks currently offer upload speeds from 50 to 800 Mbps.
-Fiber also provides a much more stable connection.
-Learn more about these statistics on our Why Fiber page.
+Cable internet connections, which do not use fiber all the way to the home, typically offer upload speeds from about 10 Mbps to 35 Mbps. altafiber currently offers upload speeds from 200 to 1,000 Mbps.

-The pandemic was just the beginning of a trend that will continue for years to come: Internet usage and bandwidth consumption is growing exponentially.
-According to OpenVault's recent Broadband Insight Report, average per-household consumption was 586.7 GB at the end of 2022, an increase of nearly 10% over the prior year.
+With increased reliance on the internet for everything from communication to work to entertainment, internet usage and bandwidth consumption will continue to grow exponentially.
+According to OpenVault's Broadband Insight Report, average per-household consumption was 586.7 GB at the end of 2022, an increase of nearly 10% over the prior year.